Fudan-iGEM/2024-wiki/src/human-practices.md

 <br>

-Since we still needed to find answers within the electric vehicle battery recycling industry, on August 9, we presented our "MEME" project during a discussion with UPower Technology.
+Since we still needed to find answers within the electric vehicle battery recycling industry, on August 9th, we presented our "MEME" project during a discussion with U Power Technology.

 ### 3.4 Meeting with U Power